www.crexi.com - The Commercial Real Estate Exchange

 Nashville Job Market

-• According to data from the St. Louis Fed, the metropolitan area's GDP is almost $188 billion, increasing by 45% over the past 10 years.
+• According to data from the St. Louis Fed, the metropolitan area's GDP has consistently increased since 2015, with the most recent figures estimating it to be over $168 billion.

 • Target industries in Nashville include health care, music and entertainment, advanced manufacturing, corporate operations, distribution and logistics, and technology.

-• Top 5 employers in Nashville are Vanderbilt University Medical Center and Monroe Carell Jr. Children’s Hospital at Vanderbilt, HCA Healthcare, State of Tennessee, U.S. Government, and Nissan Americas, according to the Nashville Business Journal.
+• Top regional employers include Vanderbilt University Medical Center and Monroe Carell Jr. Children’s Hospital at Vanderbilt, as well as HCA Healthcare, a Fortune 500 company.
+Other major employers include Amazon, Nissan, and Ascension Saint Thomas.

 • The three largest universities in Nashville are Vanderbilt University, Tennessee State University (TSU), and Belmont University.
 Each offers a diverse range of academic programs.